FPGA Resource-aware Structured Pruning for Real-Time Neural Networks: Resource-aware pruning

-\texttt{hls4ml} supports heterogeneous configuration of layers, allowing fine-grained tuning of the hardware-configuration: RF, precision and strategy.
-Furthermore, Vivado aims to implement multiplications for precisions lower than 10 bits through LUTs, rather than DSP blocks.
+\texttt{hls4ml} supports heterogeneous configuration of layers, allowing fine-grained tuning of the hardware-configuration, by varying the RF and precision.
+Furthermore, Vivado aims to implement multiplications for precisions lower than 10 bits through LUTs, rather than DSPs.
 As a result of these factors, pruning becomes a non-trivial optimization problem, aimed at minimizing network loss and overall resource consumption.
 We solve this problem by transforming it to a knapsack problem, similar to the work by Shen \emph{et al.}~\cite{Shen_HALP} on latency-aware pruning for GPUs.
+Given a a set of resource-aware vectors $\mathbb{W} = \{\mathbf{w}_1, \hdots, \mathbf{w}_n\}$ and the vector-valued function $R: \mathbb{R}^k \rightarrow \mathbb{R}^m$, representing the resource consumption (DSP, BRAM) of a group of weights, we formulate pruning as an optimization problem (Eq. \ref{eq:pruning_general_formula}) of selecting a subset of weights, $\hat{\mathbb{W}} \subseteq \mathbb{W}$, minimizing network loss while maintaining a resource budget, $\mathbf{c}$.
+To minimize network loss, we aim to maximize the normalized\footnote{Vector norms are normalized in every layer, avoiding bias to highly-dimensional layers.} magnitude of the selected weights, similar to magnitude-based pruning~\cite{Han_Pruning}.